 （Explanation）Neither red nor white wine pair well with these ingredients.
 The components specific to wine are said to contribute to the fishy smell of fish roe.
 Please see this page for more details on that topic.

-（Explanation）Just because an alcohol tastes good alone, or goes well with French cuisine, does not mean it will pair well with sushi.
+（Explanation）Just because alcohol tastes good alone, or goes well with French cuisine, does not mean it will pair well with sushi.
 Even if it doesn’t pair poorly, there will definitely not be any synergy.
 There are specific types of sake that do pair well with sushi.
 Please see this page for more details on that topic.

 （Explanation）You will not find farm-raised salmon (such as Atlantic salmon or salmon trout) at an Edo-style sushi restaurant.
 You will occasionally come across an authentic restaurant that serves wild-caught salmon (keiji, Tokishirazu, Mejika) from the sea.
 If you do come across this topping, order without hesitation.
 Please see this page for more details on that topic.

 （Explanation）This is a great sin.
 The delicate balance of the topping, shari, wasabi and nikiri soy sauce is considered by the chef when preparing the sushi and it should be eaten in one bite.
 For example, in order to bring out the umami of the akami (red meat of tuna), it is cut more thickly and prepared with less shari.
-On the other hand, fatty tuna (toro) has a high fat content that overpowers the wasabi flavor, so more wasabi is needed compared to the akami.
+On the other hand, fatty tuna (toro) has a high-fat content that overpowers the wasabi flavor, so more wasabi is needed compared to the akami.
 Flounder is chewier and a thick cut would make it hard to bite through, so it is cut more thinly and more shari is added instead.
 Conger eel is quite thick, and so there isn’t much point in reducing the amount of shari in order to bring out the sweetness.
 Another example is that prawns, which cannot be eaten in one bite, are cut in half before preparation.

 （Explanation）When you eat sashimi, you should eat it without dissolving the wasabi in soy sauce.
 Doing this will spoil the flavor of the freshly grated wasabi.
 When eating sashimi, put just a dab of soy sauce on top of the fish and add just a touch of soy sauce before eating.
 Please see this page for more details on that topic.

 （Explanation）Sushi restaurants outside of Japan often create original sauces.
-For example, Spicy Mayo sauce, Garlic Mayo sauce, Teriyaki Sauce, Mango Sauce or Carrot Ginger Sauce.
+For example, Spicy Mayo sauce, Garlic Mayo sauce, Teriyaki Sauce, Mango Sauce, or Carrot Ginger Sauce.
 These are commonly used in sushi rolls.
 Conversely, in Edo-style sushi, only nikiri soy sauce and nitsume soy sauce are used.
 As mentioned above, nikiri soy sauce is not used to make it more salty.
 Nitsume is the only sauce used to actually add flavor to nigiri-sushi.
 Using the minimum possible amount of sauce in order to avoid overpowering the fish’s natural flavor and umami, and bringing out the complexity of the taste showcases the true skill of a sushi chef.
-Nitsume is sometimes translated as “eel sauce” but we want to clear up any misunderstandings by explaining that it is made from the water the conger eel was boiled in, not eel.
+Nitsume is sometimes translated as “eel sauce” but we want to clear up any misunderstandings by explaining that it is made from the water the conger eel was boiled in, not an eel.

 （Explanation）Gari is served as a palette cleanser to be eaten between pieces of sushi.